 Real-time scanning

 Dimension estimation using high-resolution point clouds detected minuscule deviations in length, width, and height while switching between different box sizes.
 Multiple-angle photography identified tears, dents, label misprints, scuffs, and other damage.
-Automated reference checks on known standards minimised manual intervention and calibration.
+Automated reference checks on known standards minimized manual intervention and calibration.

 Edge processing

-Seamless integration
+Smooth integration

 Inspection architecture